MinaZakaria/online-book-library/README.md

     alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail'
     ```
     Now you can use any command like `sail up` instead of `./vendor/bin/sail up`
-- any artisan/php/composer command should be run using sail
+- any artisan|php|composer command should be run using sail
 - Add `.env` file By copying `.env.example` using
     ```sh
     cp .env.example .env